littlespace/alert_manager/README.md

 Alert manager requires an instance of a postgres database to store alerts.
 You can either use a standalone instance or a dockerized install and the params are specified in the config file.
 Currently, the postgres DB needs to created and present already.

-You need to specify three things at the CLI args:
+You need to specify two things at the CLI args:
 1. A bare minimum config.toml will specify at least the db params and the default agent output to use for notifications.
 See the example config.toml
 2. The sql schema file supplied with this codebase